matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 list corresponding to that number.
 The user remembers/records the emoji for later verification.

+Resetting a user's password would happen similarly, with the addition that the data in Secret Storage would need to be re-encrypted if the user is using the same password for that.

 #### Logging in

 The client generates an ephemeral Curve25519 key pair